 What is the meaning of Tau cross jewellery?

-SEARCH our online jewellery shop for Tau Cross jewellery with meaning
+SEARCH our central store for Tau Cross jewellery

 Tau should not to be confused with Tao (or Dao), which is a Chinese concept signifying way, path, or route, and is associated with Taoism and the Yin Yang of light and dark, hot and cold, etc, where every action creates a counteraction.